British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 Presentations

 Prize giving will commence as soon as top positions in each Class are known.
-Prizes will be awarded to the top 6 in the WRE classes, and for the first 3 in British Championship and Welsh Championship classes..
+Prizes will be awarded to the top 3 in the WRE classes, British Championship and Welsh Championship classes.

 Key Timings